telerik/ajax-docs/controls/grid/client-side-programming/griddataitem-object/methods/getdatakeyvalue.md

 Returns the dataKeyValue, associated with the GridDataItem.

->note  This column name has to be part of the ClientDataKeyNames array of the MasterTableView/GridTableView.
+>tip  This column name has to be part of the ClientDataKeyNames array of the MasterTableView/GridTableView.
 >

 You can see a practical example of the method in this dedicated section of the  [Accessing Cells and Rows]({%slug grid/rows/accessing-cells-and-rows%}#getdatakeyvalue) article.